vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 **Entity-Component-System to the rescue** [ECS](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) is a way of writing code that focuses on the actual problems you are solving: the data and behavior that make up your game.

-In addition to being a better way of approaching game programming for design reasons, using ECS puts you in an ideal position to leverage Unity's **Job System** and **Burst Compiler**, letting you take full advantage of today's multi-core processors.
+In addition to being a better way of approaching game programming for design reasons, using ECS puts you in an ideal position to leverage Unity's **Job System** and **Burst Compiler**, letting you take full advantage of today's multicore processors.

 We have exposed Unity's **Native Job System** so that users can gain the benefits of [multithreaded](https://en.wikipedia.org/wiki/Thread_(computing)) batch processing from within their ECS C# scripts.
 The **Native Job System** has built in safety features for detecting [race conditions](https://en.wikipedia.org/wiki/Race_condition).